narlei/bazel_sample/README.md

 # This is a rules_xcodeproj Sample

-To run the project just checkout the main branch and run
+To run the project just checkout the `bug/application_direct_dependency` branch and run

 ```
 make create_project